nhthien306AuT/Portfolio_DA/README.md

 ---

 ## 💡 About Me
-I'm transitioning from tester to data analytics.
+I'm transitioning from tester to data analyst.
 I'm passionate about data storytelling, dashboarding, and helping teams make data-driven decisions.